iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.53.1/report.md

 > HORRIBLE EXPERIENCE entered data and got TO pharmacy input a nd screen said "no pharmacy" listed Three days later tried and hitting on initial pro.pts for ins,pharm, etc dont work IM TOO SICK AND VERY DONE WITH THIS SLOW DISORGANIZED OUTFIT!!!<br> :date: __2021-02-13 22:13:21__

 > Dr.Phil said they take Medicare part b,4 a freedr.appt.they would not do this.<br> :date: __2021-02-13 20:58:56__

-> The doctor is great.
-Everything else is lousy.
-Inability to communicate with doctor, tech support is lousy, poor customer service.
-I wish someone with power to change process and improve software would contact me.
-Its got a ways to go.<br> :date: __2021-02-12 22:27:22__

-> The doctors etc available are great but you cannot contact them if you have questions or need immediate assistance with a prescription they prescribed.
-Support said they would call within a few hours but it has been days.
-Edit: reached customer service, they were so inept they forgot what I was talking about and reissued a prescription in error that I know have to call the pharmacy to cancel.
-They refuse to acknowledge that their automatic reply system is flawed and dangerous.
-Don't use this app<br> :date: __2021-02-08 04:26:32__